azuline/blossom/backend/foundation/test/README.md

 # test

 The `test` package contains the `t` mega pytest fixture.
-The `t` fixture most of our internal fixtures, for the sake of being easy to define and use in tests.
+Rather than define a bunch of independent fixtures, we aggregate all our fixtures into the `t` fixture.

-We designed the `t` fixture because:
+We created this single `t` fixture because:

 1. The `t` interface is typed with inference, unlike standard pytest fixtures.
 2. In almost all tests, only `t` needs to be put into the test function signature, making it far less verbose to define a new test.
 With standard pytest fixtures, every fixture needs to be added to the test function parameters.

+For examples of how to use this fixture, look at existing test files.